impredicative/gec/README.md

 # gec

-`gec` is a Bash utility with convenience commands for working with git with [gocryptfs](https://github.com/rfjakob/gocryptfs).
+`gec` is a simple Bash utility with convenience commands for working with git with [gocryptfs](https://github.com/rfjakob/gocryptfs).
 It is a stopgap until a more sophisticated and cross-platform utility is implemented in Golang.

 ## Requirements